-But the affordability of asbestos does not come without costs — namely in human lives.
-Although supporters contest the toxicity of chrysotile (white) asbestos when used under controlled conditions, countless studies have linked exposure of any type or dose to an increased risk for asbestos-related diseases, including mesothelioma.
+But the affordability of asbestos does not come without costs in human lives.
+Supporters say chrysotile (white) asbestos is safe when used under controlled conditions.
+But countless studies show all types of asbestos cause diseases, including mesothelioma.

 WHO argues that the best way to end these diseases is to stop mining and using the mineral.
 According to reports from the U.S. Geological Survey, Russia, Brazil and China have led asbestos mining production in recent years.
 But, Brazil announced a ban on asbestos in 2017.

-Since 2005, the World Health Organization has urged its members to work toward eliminating mesothelioma and other cancers caused by avoidable exposures to carcinogens at work and in the environment.
-In 2007, the World Health Assembly asked WHO to launch a global campaign to eliminate asbestos-related disease, primarily by targeting countries that still use chrysotile asbestos.
+The World Health Organization has worked to end mesothelioma since 2005.
+In 2007, the World Health Assembly asked WHO to launch a global campaign to end asbestos-related diseases.
+It targets countries that still use chrysotile asbestos.

 At the 66th World Health Assembly in 2013, WHO presented a global action plan for 2013 to 2020.
-It described a comprehensive set of policies and actions to help the organization’s 190 nations and member states prevent and control noncommunicable diseases, including those caused by asbestos.
+It described a set of policies and actions to prevent non-communicable diseases.
+This includes the diseases caused by asbestos.

-In addition, WHO will continue to raise awareness about the dangers of asbestos-containing materials and inform its members that asbestos-contaminated debris should be treated as hazardous waste.
+WHO continues to raise awareness about the dangers of asbestos-containing materials.
+It believes that asbestos-contaminated debris is hazardous waste.

-Five of the six types of asbestos have made the hazardous substances list, but some countries argue against scientific consensus and claim chrysotile can be used safely.
-At the 2015 Rotterdam Convention, held in Geneva, Switzerland, seven nations voted against adding chrysotile to the list: Cuba, India, Kazakhstan, Kyrgyzstan, Pakistan, Russia and Zimbabwe.
+Five of the six types of asbestos have made the hazardous substances list.
+Some countries argue against scientific consensus and claim chrysotile is safe.
+At the 2015 Rotterdam Convention, seven nations voted against adding chrysotile.
+The included Cuba, India, Kazakhstan, Kyrgyzstan, Pakistan, Russia and Zimbabwe.

-Despite an overwhelming majority of nations voting in favor of classifying chrysotile as a hazardous substance, the Rotterdam requires a unanimous consensus for a vote to pass.
+Most nations voted in favor of classifying chrysotile as a hazardous substance.
+But, the Rotterdam requires a unanimous consensus for a vote to pass.

-The world leaders in asbestos production for 2013 include Russia, China, Brazil, Kazakhstan and India.
-With their massive exports, these and other nations are threatening millions of lives in the developing world.
+The recent world leaders in asbestos production were Russia, China, Brazil, Kazakhstan and India.
+Brazil announced a ban of asbestos in 2017.